-In conjunction with this Safe Yield analysis, the Fayette County Water System updated its 50year water supply planning projections.
-Water demand is projected to increase to 14.2 Average MGD in 2020, 15.9 Average MGD in 2030 and 18.0 Average MGD in the year 2040.
-Projections are based on current use of 125 GPD/Capita.
-Projected demands have dropped over previous projections due to wide spread water conservation efforts.
+In conjunction with this Safe Yield analysis, the Fayette County Water System updated its 50-year water supply planning projections.
 The updated monthly demand projections are 15.3 MGD in 2025; 17.5 MGD in 2040; 18.2 MGD in 2050 and 20.9 in 2070.
 These projections are based on the anticipated use of 67 gallons per capita per day and account for improved water conservation efficiencies and more stringent plumbing codes.

 Figure 1 shows the safe yield of Fayette County's existing water sources exceeds the peakmonth average demand for the 50-year planning horizon.
-Therefore, the county has enough raw water supplies to meet these projections but must increase plant treatment capacity to meet these future demand.
+Therefore, the county has enough raw water supplies to meet these projections but must increase plant treatment capacity to meet future demand.

-To ensure a reliable water supply the Water System is currently requesting working to increase treatment capacity at the Crosstown Water Treatment Plant. and has the ability to increase production. at the South Fayette Plant with some plant improvements.
+To ensure a reliable water supply the Water System is currently working to increase treatment capacity at the Crosstown Water Treatment Plant.
 This work will include production and infrastructure improvements to handle additional demand.
 The South Fayette Water Treatment Plant is designed for expansion to provide 18 MGD production.
-The Crosstown Plant may be high rated to 5 4 GPM/SQFT per filter upgrading the throughput of treatment to 22.6 18 MGD.
-The South Fayette Water Plant is designed to be expanded to 18 MGD.
+The Crosstown Plant may be high rated to 4 GPM/SQFT per filter upgrading the throughput of treatment to 18 MGD.